pwilli23/Crypto_Sentiment_Analyzer/README.md

 ## Results

-- Our prediction model recieved an accuracy score of 99 percent.
+- Our prediction model recieved an accuracy score of 79 percent.
+Thus, users of the streamlit application will make correct predictions approximately 4 out of 5 times.

 -----